As a bike rider, you have to know the mountain bike tire pressure that your tire should contain before riding off to the mountains.

 Optimum tire pressure is very crucial to protect the rim and maintain the cornering stability of the bike.
 You should get a tire gauge of your own to measure the optimal tire pressure when necessary.
 Different tire pressure gauges may show a bit different output so, use one gauge and carry it while riding the bike.
 Most of the pro bikers carry their own gauge with care.

 Find the Perfect Tire Pressure by Field Testing

 To find your perfect mountain bike tire pressure, you have to hit the trails and find it practically.
 Take a gauge and pump and make a short testing loop for changing the pressure repeatedly.
-Your trail should include corners, rocks, bumps, and variation of patterns without being too smooth.
+Your trail should include corners, rocks, bumps, and a variety of patterns without being too smooth.

 Start riding with high pressure in your tires and try to feel the ride with that pressure.
 You may start the test with 28 psi in the front tire and 30 psi in the rear tire.
 Now you have to concentrate on how much grip you have over the bike, how the bike feels on corners and obstacles, how is the rim functions with the given amount of pressure, how harsh the ride is.

 Now drop your tires’ air pressure and repeat the same process to understand which tire pressure is best for your bike.
 With low air pressure, you will obviously get a better grip and traction than before.
 But too low tire pressure will create an unstable ride, and you will feel vague at high speed.
 Don’t go any lower if you start feeling that the bumps are hitting the rims of your tire.